kubuntu-team/kubuntu-manual/source/docs/installation.rst

 Then you select the ISO(Disk Image) that you want to burn to the DVD from your computer.

-.. note:: Most torrent and browsers store your downloads in the 'Download' directory.
+.. note:: Most torrent and browsers store the .iso file in the 'Downloads' directory.

-.. note:: Most of the default setting for K3b for DVD burning are fine
+.. note:: The default setting for K3b for DVD burning will work just fine.

 Other Linux Distributions